yoyosource/YAPION/docs/versions/0.26.x/examples/basics/Notation.md

         </summary>
         <div>
             The main difference is that YAPION supports more types than JSON.
 This is needed to support serialization and deserialization of Java objects.
-            Comments are syntactic sugar which are not needed fot the serialization and deserialization but are quite useful for the programmer if they want to use YAPION as a configuration format.
+            Comments are syntactic sugar which are not needed for the serialization and deserialization but are quite useful for the programmer if they want to use YAPION as a configuration format.
         </div>
     </details>
 </div>